barbagroup/PetIBM/doc/markdowns/installation.md

 If an older CUDA is desired (e.g., for old GPU models), we also have packages for CUDA 10.2, which supports old GPUs like K20/K40.
 To do so, use `"petibm=*=cuda102*"` instead.

+**Note**: The CUDA 10.2 variant may also work on newer GPUs and drivers.
+If you encounter issues using the CUDA 11.4 variant with newer GPUs/drivers, it should be fine to use the CUDA 10.2 variant.
+AmgX uses somehow different code w.r.t. whether it's CUDA 10 or CUDA 11, and sometimes there are issues in AmgX's CUDA 11 codebase.

 ### A.2.
 Using container technology

 For users familiar with Docker or Singularity Container (now renamed Apptainer), we provide images